jina-ai/finetuner/docs/components/tailor.md

 ## `display` method

-Tailor also provides a helper function `finetuner.tailor.display()` that gives a table summary of a Keras/PyTorch/Paddle model.
+Tailor also provides a helper function `finetuner.display()` that gives a table summary of a Keras/PyTorch/Paddle model.

 Let's see how to use them in action.